-Line H - Enter for each student listed on line A the lesser of \$10,000 or the amount of qualified college tuition expenses shown on line G.
+Line I: Enter for each student listed in box A the lesser of \$10,000 or the amount of qualified college tuition expenses shown on line H.

-Part 4 - College tuition itemized deduction election
+Part 4: College tuition itemized deduction election

-If you itemized deductions on your federal return, you may receive a greater tax benefit from the college tuition itemized deduction.
-To compute your college tuition itemized deduction, complete Worksheet 1 below.
+If you itemized deductions on your New York return, you may receive a greater tax benefit from the college tuition itemized deduction.

-Note: If the amount on Form IT-201, line 33, is more than \$1,000,000, do not complete Part 4.
+If the amount on Form IT-201, line 33, is more than \$1,000,000, do not complete Part 4.
 You should claim the college tuition credit since your college tuition itemized deduction is reduced to zero.